-- Apply knowledge of mathematics (including probability, statistics and discrete math), science, and engineering. - b.
-Design and conduct experiments, as well as to analyze and interpret data. - Design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - d.
+a.
+Apply knowledge of mathematics (including probability, statistics and discrete math), science, and engineering.

+- b.
+Design and conduct experiments, as well as to analyze and interpret data. - c.
+Design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - d.
 Function in a team. - e.
 Identify, formulate, and solve engineering problems. - f.
 Demonstrate an understanding of professional and ethical responsibilities. - g.
 Communicate effectively. - h.
-Acquire the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context. - Recognize the need for, and an ability to engage in life-long learning. - j.
+Acquire the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context. - i.
+Recognize the need for, and an ability to engage in life-long learning. - j.
 Demonstrate knowledge of contemporary issues. - k.
-Use the techniques, skills, and modern engineering tools necessary for engineering practice. - Design, implement, and test computer hardware. - m.
-Develop firmware and program embedded systems. - n.
+Use the techniques, skills, and modern engineering tools necessary for engineering practice. - I. Develop firmware and program embedded systems. - m.
 Demonstrate proficiency in high-level and low-level programming languages.